Leonid Roshal: Views

 Roshal publicly spoke out against the war in Chechnya and the arrest of Mikhail Khodorkovsky.
 In February 2006 he criticized the Mothers of Beslan for "judging the state rather than the terrorists" at a trial of one of the Beslan hostage takers.

 Roshal is a supporter of Vladimir Putin and his policies.
 Since 2013, he has been a member of the central headquarters of the All-Russia People's Front, a right-wing political coalition led by Putin.
 In 2020, Russian opposition leader Alexei Navalny's wife, Yulia Navalnaya, characterized Roshal as "little more than a stooge" for Putin.
 On February 25, 2023, the European Union imposed sanctions against Roshal due to his co-chairmanship of the All-Russia People's Front, which provides support for Russia's war against Ukraine, and his personal statements in support of the military action against Ukraine.

-Roshal is outspoken anti-gay.
+Roshal is outspoken anti-gay and openly admitted that he hates homosexuals.
 In 2013, during press conference answering the question about his views on the Russian gay propaganda law discussed by the Russian parliament back then he said "I'll be short: I hate gays and everything about it".